Rival rallies set up tense standoff in Venezuela

 The United States and a dozen Latin American countries rapidly recognized Guaido after he declared himself acting president in a January 23 speech, posing a direct challenge to Maduro’s authority.

+"We are ready to begin a constructive relationship and dialogue with China as soon as possible."

+China’s foreign ministry spokesman Geng Shuang said cooperation between the countries would continue "no matter how the situation changes" in Venezuela.

-European Parliament lawmakers recognized Guaido on Thursday as the acting head of state.
+European Parliament lawmakers recognized Guaido on Thursday as the interim head of state.

 The international heave against Maduro’s leftist regime came after weeks of behind-the-scenes diplomacy including secret talks in Washington between Guaido and US officials.